N1kO23/AM-Transmitter/README.md

 ## Features

-- **Precise VFO Generation:** Utilizes an Si5351A programmable clock generator for highly stable, drift-free carrier generation across the HF spectrum.
+- **Precise VFO Generation:** Utilizes an Si5351A programmable clock generator for highly stable, drift-free carrier generation across the HF spectrum
-- **Microcontroller Controlled:** Arduino-based firmware managing I2C communications, frequency offsets, and peripheral interfacing.
+- **Microcontroller Controlled:** Arduino-based firmware managing I2C communications, frequency offsets, and peripheral interfacing
-- **Designed for HF Operation:** Tailored architecture for the 6 MHz shortwave spectrum with customizable tuning steps.
+- **Designed for HF Operation:** Tailored architecture for the 6 MHz shortwave spectrum with customizable tuning steps
-- **Optimized for Hardware Integration:** Structured to easily interface with high-efficiency MOSFET power amplifiers (PA) and dedicated audio modulation stages.
+- **Optimized for Hardware Integration:** Structured to easily interface with high-efficiency MOSFET power amplifiers (PA) and dedicated audio modulation stages

 ## Hardware Architecture Overview

 This project serves as the control and exciter core of a complete RF transmission chain, which typically includes:

-1. **Exciter / Controller:** Arduino (Nano/Uno or compatible) interfacing via I2C with an Si5351A clock generator breakout board.
+1. **Exciter / Controller:** Arduino (Nano/Uno or compatible) interfacing via I2C with an Si5351A clock generator breakout board
-2. **Audio Processing & Modulator:** Audio conditioning circuit optimizing dynamic range and driving the modulation path (high-level or low-level modulation).
+2. **Audio Processing & Modulator:** Audio conditioning circuit optimizing dynamic range and driving the modulation path (high-level or low-level modulation)
-3. **Power Amplifier (PA):** High-efficiency MOSFET output stage designed for optimal output impedance matching into a 50Ω load.
+3. **Power Amplifier (PA):** High-efficiency MOSFET output stage designed for optimal output impedance matching into a 50Ω load
-4. **Low-Pass Filter (LPF):** A dedicated output harmonic suppression network tailored for the 6 MHz band to clear unwanted emissions.
+4. **Low-Pass Filter (LPF):** A dedicated output harmonic suppression network tailored for the 6 MHz band to clear unwanted emissions
-5. **Antenna System:** Designed to feed a resonant, properly tuned dipole antenna or matching network.
+5. **Antenna System:** Designed to feed a resonant, properly tuned dipole antenna or matching network

 ---